 Like the shortfall and cost burden analyses described above, the cost burden older adult analysis uses one-year PUMS data for all counties and regions.
 To further ensure data reliability, we do not report on data that is based on fewer than 100 observations.
-For example, in Yolo County, there were fewer than 100 observations in 2021 for the older adult renter households population; therefore, we do not report the percentage of cost burdened or severely cost burdened renter households for this county.
 The cost burden older adult analysis also leverages CHAS data to proportionally distribute data across multiple counties located in a single PUMA.
 Even with quality controls in place, these values leverage sample survey data and should, therefore, be regarded as estimates.
 Small differences in cost burden across demographic groups or geographies, for example, should not be assumed to be statistically significant.